 Types of Sump Pump

-There are basically two types of sump pumps and they are submersible and pedestal models.
+There are basically two types of sump pumps and they are submersible and pedestal models the best sump pump for you depends on which type you need.

 Image – https://commons.wikimedia.org/wiki/File:Submersible_pump.png